 Education systems generally aim to narrow the achievement gap between low- and high-SES students and to improve the performance of disadvantaged students.
 However, the lack of quantifiable and comprehensible measures makes it difficult to assess and monitor the effect of such efforts.
 In this study, a novel measure of SES that is consistent across all TIMSS cycles allows students to be categorized into different socioeconomic groups.
 This measure of SES may also contribute to future research using TIMSS trend data.

-Attendees will gain new insight into how educational inequality has changed in the education systems studied and how such change may relate to the more complex picture of macroeconomic changes in those societies.
+The webinar presented new insights into how educational inequality has changed in the education systems studied and how such change may relate to the more complex picture of macroeconomic changes in those societies.

 Presenter: Markus Broer, Principal Researcher, American Institutes for Research